RazvanML/reco-link/_posts/2022-09-19-Robot cart.md

     <figcaption>Added an additional nut as an additional raiser for the Arduino board, so that the power cables are not compressed against it</figcaption>
 </figure>

+Once you are done with wiring, the vehicle is ready for the software upload.

+No batteries are required for testing.
+Make sure that the vehicle is immobilized, the wheels don't touch the table.

+To start testing, connect the micro USB 2 cable (included) to the Arduino card and your PC.